Lindaa25/TD7_GitBranches/TD7.md

   git pull origin main
   ```
 is up-to-date (contains all the paragraphs and the new line).
-## 2. Switch back to your own branch (not including the latest changes from
+## 2. Switch back to your own branch (not including the latest changes fromthe master branch).
-the master branch).
 ```
 git checkout linda_he
 ```